zhendrikse/tdd/tdd-katas/vending-machine/vending-machine-dotnet/README.md

     }
 ```

-Obviously, this fails miserably, as the both the deliver method and the
+This fails miserably, as both the delivery method and the
 enumerations are not defined.
 So let's introduce them both in the
 production code.